 REQUIRED: One twin XL set of sheets (flat, fitted, pillow case) and two bath towels.
 Teens will launder linens half-way through their camp session.

 CAMP PROVIDES: One blanket and a pillow while at Franklin Pierce University.
-All bedding is provided for teens while travelling.

 Also, please do not send or allow your camper to bring any of the following items to camp: